Halliburton-Landmark/gdp/uhb/rest-gateway/README.md

 # A REST-ful endpoint for publishing

+**Do not use this in production without understanding the consequences.**

 Certain applications that generate data, for whatever reason, can not incorporate a full GDP client.
 An example category are web-browser based applications which have only limited functionality.